 All children receive equitable, full access to school nursing services to be healthy, safe and successful in school and life.

 The School Nurse Corps, in partnership with schools, families and communities, improves student health outcomes, safety, and readiness to learn.
-The School Nurse Corps promotes equity by increasing access to student health services and by expanding public school districts’ capacity to provide a safe and healthy learning environment.
+School Nurse Corps promotes equity by increasing access to student health services and by expanding a school’s capacity to provide a safe and healthy learning environment.

 Cathy Meuret, MAEd, BSN, RN